jacobfgrant/anejo/README.md

 Anejo is still under active development and is not production ready.
 You can, however, test the existing functionality.
 The easiest way to get stared is to use the provided [Terraform](https://www.terraform.io/) files to set up the AWS infrastructure.

 * Clone the Anejo repository to your machine
-* Create a .zip file of the contents of the `code/` directory
 * Create a `.tfvars` file with the necessary variables
 * Use `terraform apply` to stand up the AWS infrastructure